 That reality is just a lot more vivid in the Army, both overseas and at home.
 One night during my husband’s deployment, an Army wife friend told me a story as she was dropping me off after dinner, her engine still going in my driveway.
 On one past deployment, a Sergeant, stuck at home on Rear Detachment, told a group of wives about why he’d so much rather be over there fighting.
 It wasn’t just because he was missing the action; it was also because here, he had to live with the brutal consequences of that action.
 One of his jobs back home was to accompany the chaplain to the wives’ doors for casualty notification.
 In one case, he’d had to wait in his car for a wife to return from errands, and he recalled watching the woman driving in from the grocery store, her hands full of bags, her long blond hair swinging in slow motion across her back as he counted down to his approach – 30 seconds, 29 seconds, 28 seconds before I change this woman’s life forever.
-Soldiers don’t cry, as they say, but he did then as he was telling the story, and so did all of the wives, breaking open those seemingly mundane things that had become the casual facts of their lives: living wills, life insurance, power of attorney, funeral songs.
+Soldiers don’t cry, as they say, but he did then as he was telling the story, and so did all of the wives, breaking open the pain of the casual facts of their lives: living wills, life insurance, power of attorney, funeral songs.

-I didn’t have anything to say, but after that conversation I concentrated on that desire for him to come home with the power of prayer, envisioning what it would be to hold him, to smell on him that scent of the Army – of men, sweat, and dirt – that had become, in this short time, the smell of home to me.
+After that conversation I concentrated on that desire for him to come home with the power of prayer, envisioning what it would be to hold him, to smell on him that scent of the Army – of men, sweat, and dirt – that had become, in this short time, the smell of home to me.
 I knew when I held him the night he returned, that smell, the rough fabric of his uniform, the dog tags clanking against his chest would make me feel safe again.

 These are their own kind of war stories, the ones that often don’t get told.
 “In the end,” O’Brien said that night, “a true war story is never about war.
 It’s about the special way that dawn spreads out on a river when you know you must cross the river and march into the mountains and do things you’re afraid to do.
 It’s about love and memory.
 It’s about sorrow.”

-Tim O’Brien ended up weaving together a lot of anecdotes that night: one about his best friend blown to pieces, thrown into the air, a black man whose race was suddenly indiscernible; another about a friend who lost his buddy and proceeded to shoot apart a buffalo they stumbled upon because he was full of sadness and sickness and rage; and he painted the brief scene of his friend smiling one day out on patrol, stepping into shade from sunlight just as he was hit.
+Tim O’Brien ended up weaving together a lot of anecdotes that night: one about his best friend blown to pieces, thrown into the air, a black man whose race was suddenly indiscernible; another about a friend who lost his buddy and proceeded to shoot apart a buffalo they stumbled upon because he was full of sadness and sickness and rage; and, in another story, he painted the brief scene of his friend smiling one day out on patrol, stepping into shade from sunlight just as he was hit.
 He must’ve thought it was the sunlight that killed him, O’Brien said, but it was, in fact, a rigged 105 round.
 O’Brien tried to find words for the horrible beauty of that moment, how it looked like the sun had gathered around him and was lifting him up to the trees.
 He remembered so many of these kinds of stories, the true war stories, the moments that you can gather together and still come up, somehow, empty handed, no moral to learn from it all.

 “Hear that quiet, man?” a buddy asked O’Brien after telling him a war story when they were in Vietnam together.
 “That quiet—just listen.
 There’s your moral.”